$L^p$ Solutions of Backward Stochastic Differential Equations with Jumps

 \section{Introduction}

+Let $p \ins (1, 2)$ and $T \ins (0,\infty)$.
+In this paper, we study $\hL^p$ solutions of a multi-dimensional backward stochastic differential equation with jumps (BSDEJ) \bea Y_t=\xi+\int_t^T f(s, Y_s, Z_s, U_s) ds -\int_t^T Z_s \, dB_s-\int_{(t,T]} \int_\cX U_s(x)\tnp(ds,dx), \q t\in [0,T] \eea over a probability space $(\O,\cF,P)$ on which $B$ is a Brownian motion and $\fp$ is an $\cX-$valued Poisson point process independent of $B$.
+Practically speaking, if the Brownian motion stands for the noise from the financial market, then the Poisson random measure can be interpreted as the randomness of insurance claims.
+In the BSDEJ \eqref{BSDEJ} with generator $f$ and terminal data $\xi$, a solution consists of an adapted c\`adl\`ag process $Y$, a locally square-integrable predictable process $Z$ and a locally $p-$integrable predictable random field $U$.

-\ms The backward stochastic equation(BSDE) was initiated by \cite{Bismut-73} and later developed by \cite{PP-90} to a fully nonlinear version.
-It has since grown rapidly in theory and been applied to various areas, such as mathematical finance, stochastic optimal control, stochastic differential games and etc (see the references in \cite{EPQ-97} or in \cite{Karatzas_Soner_1998}).
+The backward stochastic equation (BSDE) was introduced by Bismut \cite{Bismut-73} as the adjoint equation for the Pontryagin maximum principle in stochastic control theory.
+Later, Pardoux and Peng \cite{PP-90} commenced a systematical research of BSDEs.
+Since then, the BSDE theory has grown rapidly and has been applied to various areas such as mathematical finance, theoretical economics, stochastic control and optimization, partial differential equations, differential geometry and etc, (see the references in \cite{EPQ-97, Karatzas_Soner_1998}).

-\ss \cite{Tang_Li_94} added into the BSDE a jump term that is driven by a Poisson random measure independent of the Brownian motion.
-(Practically speaking, for example, if the Brownian motion stands for the noise from the financial market, then the Poisson random measure can be interpreted as the randomness of the insurance claims.)
-The authors obtained the existence and uniqueness of a solution to such a BSDEJ when the terminal condition is square integrable and the generator is Lipschitz continuous in variables $y,z$ and $u$.
-Then \cite{Pardoux_BSDEJ_1995} relaxed the Lipschitz condition on variable $y$ by assuming a monotonicity condition as well as a linear growth condition on variable $y$ instead.
-Later, \cite{Situ_BSDEJ_1997} and \cite{YM_BSDEJ_2008} even degenerated the monotonicity condition to a weaker version so as to remove the Lipschitz condition on variable $z$.
-The unbounded random time horizon was considered in both \cite{Pardoux_BSDEJ_1995} and \cite{YM_BSDEJ_2008}.
+Li and Tang \cite{Tang_Li_94} introduced into the BSDE a jump term that is driven by a Poisson random measure independent of the Brownian motion.
+These authors obtained the existence of a unique solution to a BSDEJ with a Lipschitz generator and square-integrable terminal data.
+Then Barles, Buckdahn and Pardoux \cite{Buckdahn_Pardoux_1994,BBP_1997} showed that the wellposedness of BSDEJs gives rise to a viscosity solution of a semilinear parabolic partial integro-differential equation (PIDE) and thus provides a probabilistic interpretation of such a PIDE.
+Later, Pardoux \cite{Pardoux_BSDEJ_1995} relaxed the Lipschitz condition of the generator on variable $y$ by assuming a monotonicity condition on variable $y$ instead.
+Situ \cite{Situ_BSDEJ_1997} and Mao and Yin \cite{YM_BSDEJ_2008} even degenerated the monotonicity condition of the generator to a weaker version so as to remove the Lipschitz condition on variable $z$.